notlimey/cra-template-srt/README.md

 A structured react-typescript template <br />
 `Preinstalled packages` React-Helmet, React-Router-Dom, Node-Sass And Craco <br />

+React-Router is already set up with path home and a not found page

 # Getting Started

 1. Clone the repository to your computer